|

 nitrogen |

-- an element represented by the letter N that is
+- a chemical element represented by the letter N that is

 the chlorophyll molecule